 Locations: South Orange (NJ)

-Seton Hall University offers a Master of Healthcare Administration for professionals in the field to advance their knowledge and expand their career opportunities.
-The program is available on campus and online.
-Graduates of the 42-credit hour program are educated and qualified to enter management roles in a number of settings in the healthcare industry, including hospitals, assisted-living facilities, health law firms, insurance companies, and public health organizations.
+Seton Hall University offers a Master of Healthcare Administration for professionals to advance their knowledge and expand their career opportunities.
+The 42-credit-hour program is available on campus and online.
+The curriculum prepares graduates to enter management roles in a number of settings in the healthcare industry, including hospitals, assisted-living facilities, health law firms, insurance companies, and public health organizations.
 The curriculum includes instruction in research methods, data analytics, economics and finance, ethics, risk management, strategic planning, and leadership.
 Distance learners access their courses through the Blackboard learning management system.
 Seton Hall is committed to helping graduates find employment within three months of graduation and provides career counseling and alumni networking.
 Additional services for students include mental health counseling, disability support services, and tutoring resources.
 Application materials (previous transcripts, three letters of recommendation, a statement of personal and professional goals, and a current resume) must be submitted by July 1st in order to begin during the fall semester.
 Students must have a bachelor’s degree and should have a minimum GPA of 3.0.

 #4 The George Washington University